 In small spaces, consider the easy option of pairing a pre-made desk top (available at office furniture outlets) with simple shelving brackets.
 For a project of this kind, it’s essential to screw your brackets into the wall studs to get a sturdy result.

 This modest bookcase hack from Offbeat Home cuts right to the chase.
 Converting a bookcase shelf into a home office work surface is a simple, no-cost solution.
 Perhaps best of it all, it takes up no more space than you’ve already allowed for your bookshelf.

-Last, if you really want to pull double duty while you work, build a treadmill desk.
+If you really want to pull double duty while you work, build a treadmill desk!